mafia-007/mafia_cli/README.md

 #SuperGroup settings
 ```
+ →→→→→→→→→→→→
- ➣ Lock Links : no
+ ➣ Lock ➣ Links » yes
- ➣ Lock Username : no
+ ➣ Lock ➣ User » no
- ➣ Lock Edit : no
+ ➣ Lock ➣ Edit » no
- ➣ Lock Fwd : no
+ ➣ Lock ➣ Fwd » no
- ➣ Lock Spam : no
+ ➣ Lock ➣ Spam » no
- ➣ Lock sticker : no
+ ➣ Lock ➣ Sticker :»no
- ➣ Lock English : no
+ ➣ Lock ➣ En » no
- ➣ Lock persian : no
+ ➣ Lock ➣ Fa » no
- ➣ Lock Tgservice : no
+ ➣ Lock ➣ Tg » no
- ➣ Lock Tag : no
+ ➣ Lock ➣ Tag » no
- ➣ Lock Inline : no
+ ➣ Lock ➣ Inline » no
- ➣ Mute All : no
+ ➣ Lock ➣ All » no
- ➣ Mute Text : no
+ ➣ Lock ➣ Text » no
- ➣ Mute Photo : no
+ ➣ Lock ➣ Photo » no
- ➣ Mute Video : no
+ ➣ Lock ➣ Video » no
- ➣ Mute Voice : no
+ ➣ Lock ➣ Voice » no
- ➣ Mute Document : no
+ ➣ Lock ➣ Doc » no
- ➣ Mute Audio : no
+ ➣ Lock ➣ Audio » no
- ➣ Mute Gif : no
+ ➣ Lock ➣ Gif » no

- mafia_cl
+ →→→→→→→→→→→→
+  mafia_cli
  ```

 # @mafia_cli